 The study materials contain a number of diagrams and graphs and a considerable number of code portions.
-Reading and interpreting the diagrams, and interpreting and producing code are an important part of the study of this module, and are assessed..
+Reading and interpreting the diagrams, and interpreting, producing and debugging code are an important part of the study of this module, and are assessed inn all TMAs and the EMA.
 Figure descriptions are provided for all figures.
 If you have any concerns about this aspect of the module, please contact us for further advice.

 You will be required to search for, and make use of, third-party material online and this is assessed.
 Alternatives for required/assessed research material can be provided to enable you to meet the Learning Outcomes of the module.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, interactive Computer-Marked Assignments (iCMAs) completed online, and an End-of-Module Assessment (EMA) submitted online.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system and an End-of-Module Assessment (EMA) submitted online.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.

 All University modules are structured according to a set timetable and you will need time-management skills to keep your studies on track.
 You will be supported in developing these skills.
 If you are concerned about the time management required at undergraduate level, please contact us before you register on the module to find out what we can do to support you.